hharryyf/codeforcepractice/README.md

 Which means the overall complexity of the algorithm would work in logn(n + n/2 + n/3 + ...) = O(nlognlogn) which would
 definitely run in TL. https://vjudge.net/problem/CodeForces-786C

+279. 80-th Level Archeology (diff=2200, observation)
+Since <= has trasitivity, the problem is equivalent to figure out the valid range that could make a[i] < a[i+1] and get the intersection of these ranges.
+We can observe that for each i and i+1, there's at most 2 non-intersecting ranges that could make a[i] < a[i+1].
+Hence, we can use the prefix array to maintain this range addition operation.
+Note that Fenwick tree/range tree is overkill here, since the query is after the update. https://vjudge.net/problem/CodeForces-731D